 We guide and challenge all who attend our schools to build lives of genuine meaning, purpose, and service in the world they will inherit.

-In chapel students might hear a homily from the chaplain, their teachers, or their classmates, they might enjoy a musical or artistic offering, they might celebrate the life of a saint, they might engage in a time of quiet contemplation, or they might have an opportunity to learn about and experience another faith tradition.
+Chapel gives students the opportunity to learn and participate in many different ways.
+Each day, students might hear a homily from the chaplain, their teachers, or their classmates or they might enjoy a musical or artistic offering.
+They might celebrate the life of a saint, engage in a time of quiet contemplation, or learn about and experience another faith tradition.
 Students are given the opportunity to serve as acolytes, readers, and chapel musicians, and in the Middle and Upper Schools they may serve on leadership teams that help shape the chapel program.
 In addition to daily chapel, special days in the Christian calendar such as Ash Wednesday, All Saints’ Day, and Easter are celebrated with services of Holy Communion.